Why FAANG Stocks Are an Investing Powerhouse

 Let’s take a look at each individual component of the FAANG stocks group:

-Facebook is world’s largest social media network with 2.5 billion users.
+Facebook – the “f” in FAANG stocks – is the world’s largest social media network with 2.5 billion users.
 Plus, the social media stock has expanded beyond its core platform into products like the chat app WhatsApp, the image-sharing social media tool Instagram and Oculus VR virtual reality gear.
 So it’s a true social media powerhouse.

 Over the past year, the timeline titan has grown its share price from $145.70 to to around $210 for a return of approximately 44%.
 It’s done so by posting strong year-over-year revenue growth for each quarter since December of 2018, upwards of 25%.